afenix/coalFire-pizza/README.md

 ### Bug Reports:
 ```
 None known at this time.
-Please contact author if you uncover any of vermon hanging out in the code: a.fenix@icloud.com
+Please contact author if you uncover any vermin hanging out in the code: a.fenix@icloud.com
 ```
 ### Author:
 Alister A. Fenix, 2015.